hertzmann/hertzmann.github.io/_posts/2022-09-04-computationalism.md

 Why do you care about other people?
 Why do people have lifelong friends and get married?
 Why do you give gifts and spend time with people?

 We care about relationships because we are social beings, as a product of our evolution.
-We have these social relationships.
 And we care about other people because they're people.

 What makes someone a person and not just a machine?
 No one knows.
 Social systems and behavior arose from evolution, but that's not enough of an answer.
 The answer surely involves evolution, biology, psychology, evolution, and not just computing.